Hiker-Geek/hospital-chat-app/README.md

 # hospital-chat-app
-Goal: Create a hospital-themed full stack chat app in React.
+Goal: Create a hospital-themed full stack chat app in ReactJS.
 This app will have profiles, authentification, IM messaging, group chats, emojis, and everything you'd expect out of a standard chat application such as slack, kick, whatsapp, and etc.

 ## Current sign in page: